 Pre - employment screening for third parties, sub -contractors and affiliates

 7.1 The third party is responsible for ensuring that the information security roles and responsibilities of all third parties and any subcontractors or affiliates are clearly defined and documented and that this information can be made available to the University where required.

 7.2 The third party can show that, at their own cost, all appropriate pre-employment checks have been carried out.
 This includes: checking references, qualifications, appropriate financial probity and criminal conviction and rights to work checks (when it is both lawful and appropriate that these should be carried out).
 All staff must have the pre-requisite skills and qualifications and training for a given role.

 7.3 The third party can show that their staff are:

-subject to codes of conduct protect any information or information assets belonging to the University.
-These codes of conduct incorporate sanctions when necessary.
+- subject to codes of conduct protect any information or information assets belonging to the University and that these codes of conduct incorporate sanctions when necessary,

-ensure staff are complying with access and security requirements (including ID passes etc.)
+- complying with access and security requirements (including ID passes etc.).